 Hours Required: 4

 If you volunteer a minimum of four hours, you may attend any of the scheduled walks.
-We will hold the walks on alternating weekdays and weekends, as to try to accommodate everyone's schedules.
-In order to anticipate usage on the property, you are required to register with Lauren at least one week in advance on a first-come, first-served basis, for a maximum of 20 registered volunteers per walking day.
+We will hold the walks on alternating weekdays and weekends, as to try to accommodate everyone’s schedules.
+In order to anticipate usage on the property, you are required to register with Teller staff at least one week in advance on a first-come, first-served basis, for a maximum of 20 registered volunteers per walking day.
 Each volunteer is allowed to bring up to 2 guests.